microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 |----------------|---------------|
 | Classic Vest, S| Classic Vest  |

-## Provided Notebooks & Scripts

-- `./rag_with_prompt_based_text_2_sql.ipynb` provides example of how to utilise the Prompt Based Text2SQL plugin to query the database.
-- `./rag_with_vector_based_text_2_sql.ipynb` provides example of how to utilise the Vector Based Text2SQL plugin to query the database.
-- `./rag_with_vector_based_text_2_sql_query_cache.ipynb` provides example of how to utilise the Vector Based Text2SQL plugin, alongside the query cache, to query the database.
-- `./rag_with_ai_search_and_text_2_sql.ipynb` provides an example of how to use the Text2SQL and an AISearch plugin in parallel to automatically retrieve data from the most relevant source to answer the query.
-    - This setup is useful for a production application as the SQL Database is unlikely to be able to answer all the questions a user may ask.
-- `./time_comparison_script.py` provides a utility script for performing time based comparisons between the different approaches.

 ## Data Dictionary

 ### entities.json

 To power the knowledge of the LLM, a data dictionary containing all the SQL views / table metadata is used.
 Whilst the LLM could query the database at runtime to find out the schemas for the database, storing them in a text file reduces the overall latency of the system and allows the metadata for each table to be adjusted in a form of prompt engineering.

-The data dictionary is stored in `./data_dictionary/samples/entities.json`.
 Below is a sample entry for a view / table that we which to expose to the LLM.
 The Microsoft SQL Server [Adventure Works Database](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16) is used as an sample.

 ```json
 {